-8. Select Including object manager classes to generate both the metadata for the attributes and operations of each generated client object and an object manager for the generated metadata.
+- 7. Select Generate metadata classes to generate metadata for the attributes and operations of each generated client object. - 8.
+Select Including object manager classes to generate both the metadata for the attributes and operations of each generated client object and an object manager for the generated metadata.

+The Including object manager classes option is enabled only for BlackBerry and C# if you select Generate metadata classes.
 The object manager allows you to retrieve the metadata of packages, MBOs, attributes, operations, and parameters during runtime using the name instead of the object instance.

-Note: When generating code for Android, "Generate metadata classes" is automatically selected and cannot be unselected.
+Note: When generating code for Android or iOS, "Generate metadata classes" is automatically selected and cannot be unselected.
 The "Including object manager classes" option is unavailable and unsupported.